Lae: Government

 The Lae Urban Local-Level Government is a third-tier government.
 The political structure consists of the Lord Mayor as the head, who is elected by the people, with five elected, and three nominated Councilors.
 The six elected Councilors representing the six Wards in the city.
 The nominated Councilors represented the Chamber of Commerce, the Workers Federation Union, and the Women, Youth and Churches.
-The Council makes decisions on the policy issues relating to the city, and the Council Management implement the decisions.

 Roads

 The Lae City has 137 kilometers of roads, which the National Government is responsible for the maintenance of the Independence Drive, the Markham Road, and the Milford Haven Road, while the Lae City Council maintains the rest of the roads in the city.
 Due to lack of funding, almost all the roads have deteriorated over the years.